Ally Financial Inc. Q3 Income Advances

-WASHINGTON (dpa-AFX) - Ally Financial Inc. (ALLY) announced a profit for its third quarter that Increases, from last year
+WASHINGTON (dpa-AFX) - Ally Financial Inc. (ALLY) released a profit for its third quarter that Increases, from last year

 Ally Financial Inc. earnings at a glance (GAAP) :